warestack/bda/session7/README.md

 > Docker is now installed on our VM; we can start trying a couple of tasks.
 >
-> We install docker once (in a VM), then we can use it.

 6. What is the Docker version?
-Run the next command
+Run the next command.

 ```bash
 $ sudo docker --version